marymlucas/marymlucas.github.io/_pages/research/research.md

   - evaluating clinical effectiveness and safety
   - understanding the implications of LLMs in clinical settings

 While I'm passionate about advancing technological frontiers with novel methods and approaches, my work is grounded in pragmatism.
 I believe that meaningful research must bridge the gap between innovative methodologies and tangible improvements in health outcomes.
-My ultimate goal is to develop solutions that make a real difference in people's lives, improve health outcomes, and reduce healthcare disparities.
+My ultimate goal is to advance science in a way that makes a real difference in people's lives, improves health outcomes, and reduces healthcare disparities.

 Here is a current list of [research projects](/) that I have or am working on, as well as a list of my current [publications](/research/publications/).